 Developing cash disbursement strategies designed to optimize working capital

 “We are pleased to have supported The Aberdeen Group’s latest report,” concludes Mandt.
-“It is our hope that by implementing best practices detailed by The Aberdeen Group companies can move into best in class status and avoid or at least offset the adverse effects inherent in today’s economic climate.”
+“It is our hope that by implementing best practices detailed by The Aberdeen Group, companies can move into best in class status and avoid or at least offset the adverse effects inherent in today’s economic climate.”

 A complimentary copy of the report “The CFO’s View of Accounts Payable: Cash is King” is available courtesy of Metafile.

-About Metafile Metafile Information Systems, Inc. provides paperless workflow automation solutions via its customizable content management solution MetaViewer.
+About Metafile Metafile Information Systems, Inc., provides paperless workflow automation solutions via its customizable content management solution MetaViewer.
 A privately held software development and integration firm, Metafile has helped the financial departments of companies such as Winn Dixie, Gate Petroleum, Wellborn Cabinet and Allied Beverage streamline accounts payable and accounts receivable processes for over 25 years.
 More information on Metafile and MetaViewer may be found online at www.metaviewer.com.

 About Aberdeen Group, a Harte-Hanks Company Aberdeen is a leading provider of fact-based research and market intelligence that delivers demonstrable results.
 Having benchmarked more than 30,000 companies in the past two years, Aberdeen is uniquely positioned to educate users to action: driving market awareness, creating demand, enabling sales, and delivering meaningful return-on-investment analysis.
 As the trusted advisor to the global technology markets, corporations turn to Aberdeen™ for insights that drive decisions.